sdemicco/Challenge-_Wine_Clustering/README.md

 ## 4. Conclusions
 1. Data Exploration: The dataset demonstrated good quality, lacking missing or erroneous values.
 Correlation analysis highlighted key relationships, such as the positive correlation between alcohol and Proline, and the negative correlation between hue and malic acid.

 2. Clustering Analysis: Unsupervised clustering using K-means revealed three distinct clusters, confirmed by hierarchical clustering.
-Each cluster exhibited unique properties, notably varying in alcohol, phenols, flavonoids, and color intensity.
+Each cluster exhibited unique properties, notably varying in alcohol, phenols, Flavanoids, and color intensity.

 3. Insights
 Exploring color intensity revealed its primary correlation with alcohol in the overall dataset.
 However, cluster analysis uncovered unique patterns, with Cluster 0 showing a strong correlation with phenols (especially flavanoids), Cluster 1 following a similar trend, and Cluster 2 correlating strongly with Proanthocyanins.